 The various precautions that must be taken for preventing plastic shrinkage crack are mentioned below:

-1. In case harsh climatic condition exists at the site such as high wind velocity, the placement must be done at an appropriate time such as late evening or early night.
+1. If a harsh climatic condition exists at the site such as high wind velocity, the placement must be done at an appropriate time such as late evening or early night.

 2. In very hot or dry conditions, fog sprays must be used.
-Fog sprays reduce the rate of evaporation of water.
+Fog spray reduces the rate of evaporation of water.

 3. Proper workmanship, equipment and materials must be ensured at all times.